 Each applicant is reviewed individually with regard to his or her own experience, achievement and potential for artistic growth.
-The Admissions Committee's decision on applications is based upon evaluation of the PCA Portfolio or Design Analysis Essay, the Personal Statement, school transcripts and test scores, and a phone or in-person interview.
-Each applicant is reviewed individually with regard to his or her own experience, academic achievement and potential for artistic growth.
+The Admissions Committee’s decision on applications is based upon evaluation of the PCA Portfolio or Design Analysis Essay, the Personal Statement, school transcripts and test scores, and a phone or in-person interview.
 PCA seeks creative, academically responsible, and highly motivated applicants.

 The Admissions Committee will review an application once all required materials are received.
 Decisions are immediately mailed by post as well as sent via email.
 The status of the decision is also updated on the student’s personal account on our web portal.
 All materials submitted to the Admissions Office, including the portfolio, transcripts, letters of recommendation, etc. become the property of PCA and will not be returned to the applicant.

-Admitted applicants receive information about housing, tuition and fees and other important matters in the online "Welcome Packet" that can be accessed on our web portal.
-The Admissions Committee's decision to admit an applicant is contingent upon successful completion of any ongoing studies and on the receipt of the final transcripts for those studies (see "Official Transcripts").
+Admitted applicants receive information about housing, tuition and fees and other important matters in the online “Welcome Packet” that can be accessed on our web portal.
+The Admissions Committee’s decision to admit an applicant is contingent upon successful completion of any ongoing studies and on the receipt of the final transcripts for those studies.
+For more information about transcripts see: Transcripts & Transfer Credits

 Students can defer their date of entry for up to one year.
 To defer entry, a letter requesting a new entry date describing the applicant’s plans must be sent to the Admissions Office.
 A non-refundable tuition deposit may be requested to guarantee space availability for a future semester.